Morebits05/Ray-Tracing-in-One-Weekend/README.md

 ## Instructions

-Download using git or by downlaoding the zip file off Github.
+Download using git or by downloading the zip file off Github.

 javac Main or java Main